-* We concentrate a few times a year and think of new game ideas that would be challenging, fun and imaginatively reminiscent of something familiar.
+* We concentrate a few times a year and think of new game ideas that would be challenging, fun, and imaginatively reminiscent of something familiar.

-Students from HaShalom elementary school in Mevaseret Zion near Jerusalem, guided by teacher Sigal Hadad as part of the Amirim program, participated in the Entrepreneurship for Kids Program.
+Students from the HaShalom elementary school in Mevaseret Zion near Jerusalem, guided by teacher Sigal Hadad as part of the Amirim program, participated in the Entrepreneurship for Kids Program.

 The kids found great interest in the company's work, which was offering computer game service without having to buy a console.

-* Encouraging personal, communal and business entrepreneurship.
+* Encouraging personal, communal, and business entrepreneurship.

-The company supplies its customers with the ability to play PlayStation level games through their television cable box.
+The company supplies its customers with the ability to play PlayStation games through their television cable box.